 Plan Zheroes, a charity that helps redistribute surplus food to those in need, has been working with Borough Market’s traders since 2011.
-Its inspirational co-founder, Lotti Henley, talks to Market Life about her experiences of hunger, our underappreciation of food, and her distaste for sell-by dates
+Its inspirational co-founder, Lotti Henley, talks about her experiences of hunger, our underappreciation of food, and her distaste for sell-by dates

 Interview: Ellie Costigan